-Stock Market trading relies heavily on analysis of past data.
+Stock market trading relies heavily on the analysis of past data.
 It requires observing trends and identifying patterns to make the right decisions.
 Indicators like market breadth, market sentiment, balance volume, and moving averages form a major part of market analytics.
+Below, I’ll show you how to use Google Sheets to calculate a moving average for one or more assets over a given period.

 What is the Simple Moving Average (SMA)?

 Moving averages are the most frequently used intraday market indicators.
 They indicate the momentum and trends in the market.
-There are many types of moving averages that can be used as market indicators, but in this tutorial we are going to concentrate solely on the Simple Moving Average.
+There are many types of moving averages that can be used as market indicators, but in this tutorial I’m going to concentrate solely on the Simple Moving Average.

-The Simple Moving Average is the average of stock prices (usually closing stock prices) over a selected period of time.
-This period of time is usually the number of trading days over which the SMA is calculated.
+The Simple Moving Average is the average of stock prices (usually closing stock prices) over a selected period.
+This period is usually the number of trading days over which the SMA is calculated.
 For example, an SMA calculated over 5 days is called a 5-day SMA.
 Similarly, you can have a 10-day SMA, 20-day SMA and so on.

 The SMA can help in determining if the price of a stock will continue a bull or bear trend or if it will reverse direction.